grafana/k6-docs/docs/sources/k6-studio/troubleshooting.md

 127.0.0.1 myapp
 ```

-After, if you have an application running on port 8000, you can make requests in your browser at `myapp:8000`.
+After, if you have an application running on port 8000, you can make requests in your browser at `myapp:8000`, and they'll show up in k6 Studio.

 ## "Proxy failed to start" error